 The rise of the Chief Digital Officer is here.
-By 2016, around half of Fortune 500 companies will have CDOs navigating the waves of digital innovation and disruption in their businesses.
+By 2016, around half of Fortune 500 companies had CDOs navigating the waves of digital innovation and disruption in their businesses.
 It’s a progressive position, taking pressure off both overburdened CIOs and CMOs while helping to bridge IT with business strategy.
 That being said, it can be a little difficult to speak about what unites CDOs specifically as their roles vary from industry to industry: the big data strategy in banking is wildly different from the big data strategy in publishing.
 We can talk about what skills CDOs do need to succeed in this transitional role, what skills do CDOs need to thrive in the next decade of digital transformation.

 Skill #1: Storytelling